s-r-e-e-r-a-j/PortEye/README.md

 - Detects and displays open and closed ports.
 - Lightweight and portable, requiring no additional dependencies beyond Bash.
 - Timeout functionality to avoid hanging on unresponsive ports.
-- Stores the results of open ports for additional display.
+- Displays discovered open ports at the end of the scan
-- Stores results to a timestamped log file
+- Saves open port results to a timestamped log file for later reference

   ## Installation
 1. **Clone the Repository**